al3hz/Booru-Explorer/README.md

   - **Wiki Integration**: Full browsing of Danbooru Wiki pages with internal navigation.
 - **Intelligent Metadata & Analytics**:
   - **Artist Profiling**: Detailed information, URLs, and specialized commentary.
-  - **Rating Counts**: Real-time statistics of post ratings (General, Safe, etc.) for every search.
+  - **Rating Counts**: Real-time statistics of post ratings (General, Safe, etc.) that intelligently ignore current filters to give accurate global counts.
 - **Responsive Masonry Gallery**: High-performance layout with progressive pre-loading, infinite scroll, and a dedicated Masonry mode toggle.
 - **Stable Pagination & Persistence**: Intelligent UI controls that maintain 100% synchronization with the URL state, allowing for bookmarkable searches and filters.
 - **Enhanced Immersive Details**: Advanced modal with zoom/pan, keyboard shortcuts (A/D/Arrow Keys), and improved VideoPlayer with auto-rotation.
-- **Safety & Performance**: Default filtering for `status:active` and a Vercel-hosted proxy with `Cache-Control` optimization for maximum speed.
+- **Safety & Performance**: Default filtering for `status:active` and a Vercel-hosted proxy with strict `no-store` headers for maximum speed and freshness.

 ## Technologies Used